Egyptian village where mosque was attacked had been warned

 “There are security flaws. ...
 We need to wage an all-out offensive to crush them.”

-Associated Press writers Samy Magdy in Cairo and Maggie Michael in Ismailia, Egypt, contributed.
+Associated Press writers Samy Magdy in Cairo and Maggie Michael in Ismailia, Egypt, contributed to this report.